cachix/devenv/docs/reference/options.md

-## just.features.convco.enable
+## just.recipes.convco.enable

-Whether to enable Enable this feature.
+Whether to enable Enable this Recipe.